 Treatment for stomach ulcers in dogs often depends on the severity of the condition.
-In cases where the ulcer has perforated the wall of the stomach may require surgery.
-If a dog has suffered from dehydration due to vomiting and diarrhea, intravenous fluids may be needed to restore hydration and electrolytes.
-Veterinary treatment will also focus on the underlying cause of the stomach ulcer.
+In cases where the ulcer perforates the wall of the stomach, for example, dogs may require surgery.

 Has your dog ever suffered from a stomach ulcer?
 How did you treat it?
 Let us know in the comments below!